bilalbozkurt/bilalbozkurt/README.md

 ### Rabelisa's To Do List
+- [ ] Twitter Clone
+ - Develop Twitter's clone with .Net Core and Angular.
 - [ ] Recommender Systems
  - Development of some kind of recommender systems with Python.
 - [x] Hello World